Ed.D. in Higher Education Leadership

 - $50 Application Fee (please make checks payable to CLU)

-- Official transcripts verifying bachelor's degree and any graduate work
+- Official transcripts verifying bachelor's and master's degree

 - Personal Statement